 Dreamland

-one who has been to rural Nevada has come a lot closer to another planet.
+One who has been to rural Nevada has come a lot closer to another planet.
 The desert vistas, jagged-edged with weathered rock formations and sparsely spotted (if at all) with exotic vegetation, make a perfect backdrop to any tale of science fiction — or science fact, as the case may be.

 “My original plan was to drive by Lake Mead and Boulder Dam (or is it Hoover Dam?
 I can never remember which came first) and stop at a park called the Valley of Fire which has some neat mineral deposits.
 However, while I was at Valley of Fire I read something about Area 51 and made up my mind to drive up there instead.